Zofran Litigation Update

 In 2013, a study found that babies exposed to Zofran in utero were between two and four times more likely to develop birth defects, including congenital heart defects, cleft lip, cleft palate, club foot, and skull deformities, among others.
 Zofran was approved to treat nausea and vomiting in cancer patients and patients who have undergone surgery.
 Pregnant women were specifically excluded from the clinical trials that led to Zofran’s approval.

 Zofran Birth Defects Lawyers

 If you or someone you know took Zofran during pregnancy for nausea and your child was born with birth defects you may be entitled to compensation.
-Taking on pharmaceutical companies is an intimidating prospect, but the attorneys of Blizzard & Nabers have experience holding drug manufacturers responsible.
+Taking on pharmaceutical companies is an intimidating prospect, but the attorneys of Blizzard Law PLLC have experience holding drug manufacturers responsible.
 Contact us today for a free consultation to discuss your case.